 Chinese food ordering apps have revolutionized the way people order and enjoy their favorite Chinese dishes.
 These apps offer a convenient and efficient way to browse through a wide variety of menus, place orders, and have food delivered right to their doorstep.
 With user-friendly interfaces and secure payment options, Chinese food ordering apps have become increasingly popular among food enthusiasts, making it easier than ever to satisfy cravings for delicious Chinese cuisine.

 According to the Beijing Food and Drug Administration, in Beijing’s city, there are more than 1,8 million delivery orders per day.
-To order for food has become a habit for numerous Chinese people.
-With no doubts, this is a burgeoning market.
-However recently, three of China’s most popular online food delivery platforms has dropped thousands of illegal takeaway shops from their platform.
-Nowadays, it is almost unavoidable to collaborate with these O2O (online-to-offline) platforms.
-This article will present you some of Chinese delivery apps and what restaurants should keep in mind.
+Ordering food has become a habit for numerous Chinese people.
+Without a doubt, this is a burgeoning market.

 Need a cost effective TP (Tmall Partner) to sell in China?

 We are an Official Tmall Partner e-commerce Agency.
 Our Services: E-Commerce, Search Engine Optimization, Advertising, Weibo, WeChat, WeChat Store & PR.